ehmjaysee/twincitytrails/docs/_pages/privacypolicy.md

+---
+layout: page
+title: Privacy Policy
+include_in_header: true
+---
 # Privacy policy

 This privacy policy ("Policy") describes how the personally identifiable information ("Personal Information") you may provide in the "Twin City Trails" mobile application ("Mobile Application" or "Service") and any of its related products and services (collectively, "Services") is collected, protected and used.
 It also describes the choices available to you regarding our use of your Personal Information and how you can access and update this information.
 This Policy is a legally binding agreement between you ("User", "you" or "your") and this Mobile Application developer ("Operator", "we", "us" or "our").
 By accessing and using the Mobile Application and Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Policy.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.
-This privacy policy was created with the help of the [privacy policy generator](https://www.websitepolicies.com/privacy-policy-generator).

 ## Collection of information